_images/Bug72.jpg

 Parameters:

-• Axis (enum) – The mechanical axis about which motion is desired, see TelescopeAxes and
+• Axis (TelescopeAxes) – The mechanical axis about which motion is desired

 • Rate (float) – The rate of rotation desired (degrees/second)